 Closing Thoughts on Dramatic Structure

 Though some literary works break the traditional narrative structure of Freytag’s Pyramid or try to invert it, every story has a relationship to these five dramatic elements.
+Having a dramatic structure is the first step to a full story outline, which is especially important for longer works of fiction—especially writing the novel.
 Once you’ve fine-tuned these parts of the story, you’ll have written your next creative work from start to finish!

 Hello.
 I am trying to be a playwright.
 I have written several plays and have a great Mentor, a professional playwright herself.
 However, she has confused me recently and I wonder if you can settle the issue.
 When I first started writing she recommended Michael Hauge’s Six Stage Plot Structure.
 I have been using this to structure my plays.
 She has recently suggested Freytag’s Pyramid.
 My confusion is where does the climax come in.
 Freytag has it in the middle.
 Hauge clearly has it at Stage V about 90% into the play.